Fertility and AutoimmunityMar 25, 2021

 Autoimmune thyroid disease is a common condition in women of childbearing age affecting 5-15% and can lead to either an overactive (Graves’ disease, hyperthyroidism) or underactive (Hashimoto’s thyroiditis, hypothyroidism) thyroid.
 Women with thyroid disease often experience menstrual cycle irregularities, so may struggle to conceive.

-- If you are thinking about conceiving in the next 6, 12, 18 months or even a bit after that, I invite you to learn more about what you can do, how to prepare your body for pregnancy, but also upping your chances of conceiving naturally.
+If you are thinking about conceiving in the next 6, 12, 18 months, or even a bit after that, I invite you to learn more about what you can do, how to prepare your body for pregnancy, but also increasing your chances of conceiving naturally.

-If you have alopecia + another condition like celiac, PCOS, thyroid issues etc as mentioned within this article, these same conditions can improve and heal.
+If you have alopecia + another condition like celiac, PCOS, thyroid issues, and other conditions mentioned within this article, these same conditions can improve and heal.
 There's no need to suffer more from health "issues".. rather when we choose to support it, all areas of our health improve including fertility.